Senait-coding/Senait-coding.github.io/README.md

 # Hello

-I developed my first **HomePage** as a means of practicing my projects.
+I developed my first **GitHub Pages Website** as a means of practicing my projects.

 ## Tools used